42BV/restzilla/README.md

 ## Swagger ##

-Restify also provides support for Swagger, automatically generating an API documentation.
+Restify also provides native support for Swagger, automatically generating an API documentation.
 To activate Swagger, just configure the provided plugin:

 ```java
 @Bean